gromacs/releng/docs/releng.rst

 Testing releng scripts
 ----------------------

-Currently, there are limited unit tests for some parts of the scripts.
+Currently, there are limited unit tests for some parts of the Python scripts.
 They require a backport of ``unittest.mock`` to be installed, and can be executed with ::